erictleung/tutorial-vim/vim-tutorial.md

 Stackoverflow references - [http://stackoverflow.com/tags/vim/info][stack]

-What is your most productive shortcut with vim - [http://stackoverflow.com/a/1220118][productive]
+Your problem with Vim is that you don't grok vi - [http://stackoverflow.com/a/1220118][productive]

 Seven Habits of Effective Text Editing 2.0 -